Vinyl floors must sit on an even (flat) and rigid surface for the locking mechanism to work properly. So, does the vinyl floor need an underlayment?

 More Things To Know:

-You should know that the type of underlayment to use for your vinyl floor depends on:
+You should know that the type of underlayment you use depends on:

 For instance, if you have luxury vinyl planks, you must use a thick underlayment.
-That’s because luxury vinyl planks are heavier than regular vinyl planks.
+That’s because they are heavier than regular planks.

 If you use a floating installation method, you must use an underlayment that allows you to lay planks directly over it.